DimaJoyti/DataMCPServerAgent/docs/reinforcement_learning.md

 - Calculates rewards based on multiple factors
 - Tracks reward history
-- Persists rewards in the database
+- Persists rewards in the database through the memory persistence system

 Implementation: `src/agents/reinforcement_learning.py`

+For detailed information about how rewards and other RL data are persisted, see [Reinforcement Learning Memory Persistence](reinforcement_learning_memory.md).

 ### QLearningAgent